swiatecki/DevNetKeyboard/README.md

 Tested on:

-* OSX with MS RDP app
+* OSX with MS RDP app - mid 2015, DK layout
+* Win7 with MS RDP app, Lenovo X1 carbon, DK layout

 This one is a dirty hack, and it knows it: